 After UNC Public Safety or Employee & Management Relations have been notified as indicated in the Quick Reference: Reporting Workplace Violence section (above), all incidents must be reported to Employee & Management Relations in writing.
 A Workplace Violence Guide has been developed to assist in identifying workplace violence warning signs and reporting threats and can be accessed in the “Related Forms” section below.
 A Workplace Violence Reporting Form that can be used to document workplace violence is available in the “Related Forms” section below.

 E&MR should receive the reporting form as soon as practicable, generally within two business days of the incident.
 Should a violence incident go unreported and is later discovered to have occurred, management remains obliged to report the incident to E&MR in the Office of Human Resources.

 E&MR will coordinate with other University administrative units to investigate the report.
 Depending on the nature of the incident, the University may require management in the department(s) in which the incident occurred to perform a more detailed investigation.
 Some issues, such as domestic or family violence, may be referred directly to UNC Public Safety or the Employee Assistance Program without involving department management.

 Generally, department management is responsible for ensuring the completed form is received by E&MR. However, a participant in (or witness to) a violence incident may contact Employee & Management Relations directly (by phone, email, or in person) to report the incident.
 In such instances, E&MR staff will complete the reporting form with the assistance of the informant.

-If you have questions about this policy, contact your supervisor, your department’s HR Facilitator, or Employee & Management Relations in the Office of Human Resources.
+If you have questions about this policy, contact your supervisor, your School/Division HR Officer, or Employee & Management Relations in the Office of Human Resources.